-Choose an old fashioned pineapple ice cream recipe and make a delicious homemade ice cream bursting with the fresh, exotic flavor of pineapple.
-Always a favorite, it can be served on any occasion, anytime.
+Choose a homemade pineapple ice cream recipe and make a delicious homemade ice cream that's bursting with the fresh exotic flavor of pineapple.
+Always a family favorite, it can be served on any occasion, anytime.

-Use a fresh pineapple or the tinned variety if fresh pineapples are unavailable locally.
-This easy-to-make ice cream will taste totally delicious made either way.
+Use either a fresh pineapple or the tinned variety when fresh pineapples are unavailable locally.
+This old fashioned ice cream will taste totally delicious made either way.

 The Complete Confectioner, Pastry Cook, and Baker (1864)